MScholtes/PSVirtualDesktop/README.md

 # VirtualDesktop
 VirtualDesktop is a Powershell module that provides commandlets to manage virtual desktops of Windows 10.

-**Now with support for desktop names introduced with Windows 10 2004!**
+**Now with support for Windows 11 and Windows 10 21H2!**

 * New-Desktop, Switch-Desktop, Remove-Desktop to control desktops
 * Get-DesktopCount, Get-DesktopList, Get-CurrentDesktop, Get-Desktop and others to query desktops
 * Move-Window, (Un)Pin-Window, (Un)Pin-Application to control windows on desktops
+* only Windows 10 2004 and up: Get-DesktopName and Set-DesktopName
+* only Windows 11: Move-Desktop, Remove-AllDesktops, Set-DesktopWallpaper and Set-AllDesktopWallpapers

 and other commandlets